June 15, 2025

 - Pray that we would recognize God’s hand in our lives and the lives around us.

 - Ann Kerrison, a friend of Debbie Stapf, was recently diagnosed with a rare form of cancer.
 Pray for Ann and her family as they navigate this challenging time, both physically and emotionally.
-Please pray for the doctors in their discernment of her treatment.
+Please pray for strength and healing while she is on Chemo, which is making her very sick.

 We want to share your concerns and praises.
 If you have something to include here please contact Sarah Trask; Call or text 443-277-0110 or email office@hanovervalley.org.
 Nothing is included here without express permission.